Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: Verizon (USD 6.64 bn deal), Vodafone UK & Germany, Tesla (5G auto modems, 2026), KDDI Japan, Telus Canada

 A Samsung Group company, Samsung Electronics Co Ltd is a producer of information technology, device solutions, consumer electronics, and mobile communications.
 The company's product line includes digital cameras, printers, monitors, computers, network systems, refrigerators, washing machines, air conditioners, medical devices, and televisions.
 Samsung has made significant strides in 5G infrastructure, IoT devices, and AI-powered solutions, and is now a primary RAN supplier to Verizon and Vodafone's Open RAN rollouts in the UK and Germany.
-In January 2026, Samsung won a major Tesla contract to supply 5G automotive modems, marking its expansion beyond traditional telecom infrastructure.
+In July 2026, Samsung and KDDI completed an AI-powered optimisation trial on a commercial 5G Standalone network in Japan, improving downlink throughput by up to 52%.

 3. Nokia Corporation